Enchule: Critical

 Upon release, "Enchule" was met with positive reviews from music critics.
 Remezcla's Lucas Villa called Alejandro's voice "hypnotic" and described the song as "alluring".
 In 2022, Ernesto Lechner from Rolling Stone ranked the track as Alejandro's 12th-best song.

 The track was nominated for La Coreo Más Hot at the 2021 Premios Juventud.

 Commercial

 In Spain, "Enchule" debuted at number 43 on September 27, 2020.
 It subsequently peaked at number 10 on the chart issue dated November 1, 2020, becoming Alejandro's fifth top 10 hit in the country.
 The track was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 40,000 units in the country.
 In Latin America, the song experienced moderate chart success.
 It peaked at number 4 in Dominican Republic, number 21 in Paraguay, number 47 in Peru, and number 66 in Argentina.
-The song was also certified platinum+gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 90,000 units in Mexico.
+The song was also certified double platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 120,000 units in Mexico.